jamesclampffer/asmjit/README.md

   * **CallConv** - Describes a calling convention - this class contains instructions to assign registers and stack addresses to function arguments and return value(s), but doesn't specify any function signature.
 Calling conventions are architecture and OS dependent.

   * **TypeId** - TypeId is an 8-bit value that describes a platform independent type.
-It provides abstractions for most common types like `int8_t`, `uint32_t`, `uintptr_t`, `float`, `double`, and all possible vector types to match ISAs up to AVX512.
-TypeId was introduced originally for CodeCompiler, but is also used by FuncSignature.
+It provides abstractions for most common types like `int8_t`, `uint32_t`, `uintptr_t`, `float`, `double`, and all possible vector types to match ISAs up to AVX512. **TypeId** was introduced originally to be used with **CodeCompiler**, but is now used by **FuncSignature** as well.

-  * **FuncSignature** - Describes a function signature, for example `int func(int, int)`.
-FuncSignature contains a function calling convention id, return value type, and function arguments.
-The signature itself is platform independent and uses TypeId to describe types of function arguments and its return value(s).
+  * **FuncSignature** - Describes a function signature, for example `int func(int, int)`. **FuncSignature** contains a function calling convention id, return value type, and function arguments.
+The signature itself is platform independent and uses **TypeId** to describe types of function arguments and its return value(s).

-  * **FuncDetail** - Architecture and ABI dependent information that describes CallConv and expanded FuncSignature.
-Each function argument and return value is represented as **FuncDetail::Value** that contains the original TypeId enriched by additional information that specifies if the value is passed/returned by register (and which register) or by stack.
+  * **FuncDetail** - Architecture and ABI dependent information that describes **CallConv** and expanded **FuncSignature**.
+Each function argument and return value is represented as **FuncDetail::Value** that contains the original **TypeId** enriched by additional information that specifies if the value is passed/returned by register (and which register) or by stack.
 Each value also contains some other metadata that provide additional information required to handle it properly (for example if a vector value is passed indirectly by a pointer as required by WIN64 calling convention, etc...).

   * **FuncArgsMapper** - A helper that can be used to define where each function argument is expected to be.
 It's architecture and ABI dependent mapping from function arguments described by CallConv and FuncDetail into registers specified by the user.